nomasters/handshake/design-docs/handshake-core.md

 - The chat config reads the identities and queries the hashmap endpoints outlined for that identity.
 - If a response is returned and the payload is valid, a state lock file for the update is created.
 - If the lookup hash exists, the message is decrypted.
-- Query the IPFS hash, and if the hash responds, match the lookup hash to decrypt the payload.
+- The IPFS hash is queried, and if the hash responds, the lookup hash is matched to decrypt the payload.
 - If the lookup hash exists, attempt to decrypt the message.
 - If the message decrypts properly, update the chat log.
 - If the decrypted IPFS hash references a parent hash, if the hash doesn't match a hash in the chat log, query the hash.